jamesmunns/interrupt/_drafts/cortex-m-fault-debug.md

   frame->xpsr = (1 << 24);
 ```

-You may recall from our [previous post](https://interrupt.memfault.com/blog/cortex-m-rtos-context-switching#context-state-stacking), fault handlers can work just like regular c functions so after these changes we will exit from `my_fault_handler_c` and start executing whatever is in `recover_from_task_fault`.
+You may recall from the [RTOS Context Switching post](https://interrupt.memfault.com/blog/cortex-m-rtos-context-switching#context-state-stacking) that fault handlers can work just like regular C functions so after these changes we will exit from `my_fault_handler_c` and start executing whatever is in `recover_from_task_fault`.
 We will walk through an example of this [below](#usage-fault-recovery-example).

 ## Examples

+In the sections below we will walk through the analysis of a couple faults.

 For this setup we will use: